Skip to main content

 Transactions are a foundational aspect of socioeconomic relations in society, which can provide an index of the governing systems of value, power, and ethics, as well as their limits.

-Rooted at the intersection of anthropology, Indigenous studies, museology & art history, legal studies, religions, media cultures, and international relations, our working group explores themes related to sovereignty, secrecy, illegality and crime, peripheral networks and alternative modalities of globalization.
+Rooted at the intersection of anthropology, Indigenous studies, museology and art history, legal studies, religions, media cultures, and international relations, our working group explores themes related to sovereignty, secrecy, illegality and crime, peripheral networks and alternative modalities of globalization.

 Co-directors